-administering the medication.
-The statement must be accompanied by a physician's, dentist's or advanced practice registered nurse's statement indicating the in the LMC by filling out the Library Media Center Reservation form, which is available through the "Library" link under the School Resources tab on the school website.
+3. Audio-visual materials may be borrowed with the permission of the Library Media Center staff.
+4. Students in Large Study Halls may reserve a spot in the LMC by filling out the Library Media Center Reservation form, which is available through the "Library" link under the School Resources tab on the school website.
 Students must submit a request before the start of the block when they want to use the library.
 The library staff will check this list, and students who have not made a reservation will not be allowed to stay in the library.
 All students should still report first to their assigned study hall in order to check in with that teacher before going to the LMC.
 Students in a Small Study Hall must obtain a physical pass from a classroom teacher that will excuse them from their Small Study Hall for the purpose of using the resources in the LMC for a specific assignment.